 I think I played a fine line between the part of me that is independent and says, “I’ll do what I want,” and the part of me that wants to please people and says, “I’ll do what I am supposed to do.”
 Honestly, those are not the same thing.
 I am a person whose logic and reason is equally matched with passion.
 When I am passionate about something, it absorbs my entire being.
 It’s all I can think about, but often times, these passions deviate from this path that I’ve been told I must take.

-Though I understand what is meant by these statements.
-The implication is that I should chose a profession that fits the reputation of a bright and talented person, one that pays a lot of money and allows you to rise through the ranks and become “successful.”
+The implication is that I should chose a profession that fits the reputation of a bright and talented person, one that pays a lot of money and would allow me to rise through the ranks and become “successful.”
 I tried so hard to convince myself this is what I should do, but the truth is the harder I tried, the more unhappy I became.

 I have always been a very competitive person, but oddly enough that competitive environment is what makes me so unhappy.
 I think it is because the only acceptable outcome for myself was absolute perfection.
 I pushed myself to attain that until I had nothing left to give.
 I have done this over and over again, throughout high school and college, and again as an adult in my job.

 This is an incredibly toxic lifestyle to maintain.
 It sucks all the life out of me, all the joy out of me, all the good health out of me.
 Sure, I have had some periods where I was doing better than others, but in general, I struggled to be well and to be happy.
-I didn’t quite realize this until recently, but I have been incredibly unhappy for the past 15+ years of my life.
-That is over half of my life!
+I didn’t quite realize this until recently, but I have been incredibly unhappy for the past 15+ years.
+That is over half of my life.

 I had actually come to believe that I was incapable of being happy until I realized that I had just gone so long without things in my life that actually make me happy.
 I had resigned that this was just how my life was going to be.
 I have had trouble recognizing what brings me joy because I had shied away from anything that didn’t fit this pre-planned life.
 I tried to fight this for so long, being in denial of the true problem.
 I did this by pushing myself even harder.
 I set goals for myself, and when I set a goal, nothing could stop me from achieving it.
-I set out to become our high school valedictorian.
-This was the most important thing to me for those four years.
+I would do anything to realize my goals, causing myself a lot of depression and anxiety.

-It just isn’t always easy to maintain when I kept feeling pulled back in this direction of giving up my entire life for my schoolwork.
-This always led to a decline in my physical and mental health.
-I have a very difficult time coping with stress and anxiety, but I feel these come tenfold when I am over-committing myself to something.
 To push through the anxiety, I have turned to some very unhealthy coping mechanisms.
-We probably all know what that can look like.
-I think everyone has some sort of coping mechanism they use on some level.
 For me though, it can get so serious that I cannot function for periods of time without using those behaviors frequently.
 My main coping mechanism has always been food.
-I have long used putting food into my mouth as a way to block and bury those negative emotions I was feeling.
+I have long used putting food into my body as a way to block and bury those negative emotions I was feeling.
 It has been my way of getting through hard times and being able to perform adequately when I feel like I am about to fall apart.

 The obvious negative consequence of this of course is the effect is has on my health.
 Constant binging has led to periods of serious weight gain, loss of energy and stamina, increased headaches and stomach problems.
 It also long-term has worsened my mental health, even though it feels better in the moment.
 I can’t tell you how many times I have hated myself or been disgusted with myself for what I have done to my body.
 It makes me feel unworthy of positive things.